GDSC-RTU/quotes-api/Contributing.md

 14. **Click on `Create Pull Request`.**

-15. **Voila!
+15. **🎉 Voila!
 You have made a PR to the awesome-developer-portfolio project.
 Sit back patiently and relax while the your PR is reviewed.**